WLAX

-WLAX (channel 25), licensed to La Crosse, Wisconsin, United States, and WEUX (channel 48), licensed to Chippewa Falls, Wisconsin, are television stations affiliated with the Fox network and serving the La Crosse–Eau Claire market.
-The stations are owned by Nexstar Media Group.
-WLAX maintains studios at Interchange Place in La Crosse and a transmitter in La Crescent, Minnesota, while WEUX has offices on WIS 93 in Eau Claire and a transmitter southeast of Colfax.
+WLAX (channel 25) in La Crosse, Wisconsin, and WEUX (channel 48) in Chippewa Falls, Wisconsin, are television stations serving as the Fox affiliates for western Wisconsin.
+They are owned by Nexstar Media Group.

+WLAX serves the southern portion of the market, while WEUX operates as a full-time satellite for Eau Claire and the market's northern portion.
+WLAX maintains studio facilities at Interchange Place in La Crosse and a transmitter in La Crescent, Minnesota.
+WEUX has offices on WIS 93 in Eau Claire and a transmitter southeast of Colfax.

 WLAX in La Crosse went on the air in November 1986, after two sales of the permit, as the original independent station in the market.
-Family Group Broadcasting, which put the station on the air, attempted to build the Eau Claire-area station but fell into bankruptcy before it could do so.
-Aries Telecommunications of Green Bay bought WLAX and the then-unbuilt WEUX in 1991, with WEUX beginning broadcasting in 1993.
+It joined Fox shortly afterward.
+Family Group Broadcasting, which put the station on the air, attempted to build the Eau Claire station as a satellite of WLAX but fell into bankruptcy before it could do so.
+Aries Telecommunications of Green Bay bought WLAX and the WEUX construction permit in 1991 and was able to build out and sign on WEUX in 1993.
 Grant Broadcasting acquired the pair in 1996, and Nexstar acquired Grant's stations in 2014.
 The stations air a 9 p.m. local newscast produced by local NBC affiliate WEAU.

 History

 Construction of WLAX

-Channel 25 had been assigned to La Crosse since 1966 and almost saw use in the late 1960s when two groups proposed to start a second station in the city.
+Channel 25 had been assigned to La Crosse since 1966 and almost saw use in the late 1960s when two groups proposed to start a second station in the city after WKBT.
 Midcontinent Broadcasting Company was approved in December 1967 to build a satellite of its Madison station, WKOW-TV, in La Crosse.
 WKOW and La Crosse radio station WKTY had both applied for channel 19, causing WKOW to shift its application to channel 25 before WKTY withdrew after the WKOW-TV grant, citing its inability to obtain network affiliation given that the WKOW station would provide La Crosse with its first full-time ABC service.
 WKOW then sought to move its station, WXOW-TV, back to channel 19.

 No party filed for channel 25 until 1980, when a group of local investors under the name Quarterview Inc. applied for channel 25.
 While some of the same investors built local radio station WISQ (100.1 FM), the permit was granted in 1982.
 Quarterview did not build the station.
 It sold the permit in 1984 to TV-26 Inc., owner of WLRE-TV in Green Bay.
 That station then filed for bankruptcy reorganization and was purchased, along with the channel 25 construction permit, by Family Group Broadcasting in 1985.

 Family Group handled the construction process.
 The call sign on the permit was changed from WWQI to WLAX; land was purchased at the La Crosse market antenna farm in La Crescent, Minnesota (though it ultimately used an existing tower); and programming was purchased for the first independent station in the market.
 After delays, WLAX signed on on November 10, 1986.